 Founder.
 Author.
 Artist.
 Trailblazer.

-Gay cashed in $16,000 in 1989 to create a new breed of agency, T3 (The Think Tank), an innovative digital marketing agency that grew into the largest independent female-owned agency in the U.S., under Gay’s leadership for more than 30 years.
+Gay cashed in $16,000 in 1989 to create a new breed of agency, T3 (now known as Material), an innovative digital marketing agency that grew into the largest independent female-owned agency in the U.S., under Gay’s leadership for more than 30 years.

 Today, Gay is focusing her always-on energy to empower entrepreneurs and the next generation of women business leaders to take big leaps in their careers and lives.
 She is an active speaker on women’s leadership, company culture and entrepreneurship.
 Her book, Cowgirl Power: How to Kick Ass in Business & Life, shares insights and examples for women to develop personal power and lead like fearless cowgirls.